hclayton1095/DScapstone/report.md

 *Figure 4.
 Recall formula*

-F-1 Score measures the balance between precision and recall.
-Does the model balance all predictions or does it favor one type?
+F-1 Score measures the balance between precision and recall. *How well does the model balance precision and recall into a single score?*

 $$
 \text{F1} = \frac{2 \cdot \text{Precision} \cdot \text{Recall}}{\text{Precision} + \text{Recall}}